Sunsets along the shoreline at Puerto Vallarta, Mexico. Westend61 Premium/Shutterstock

 Are Puerto Vallarta beaches swimmable?

-The Pacific Ocean is a force to be reckoned with, and many resorts that lie on its shores are the exclusive domain of the surfing community.
-But that’s not the case in Puerto Vallarta.
-Thanks to the protection of the bay, waves are smaller here, creating safe swimming conditions.
+The waves that crash on Mexico's Pacific Ocean shoreline are a force to be reckoned with, and many resorts here are the exclusive domain of the surfing community.
+But that’s not the case in Puerto Vallarta; thanks to the protection of the bay, waves are smaller here, creating safe swimming conditions.
+It's a good choice for families as well as partying couples.